Why Walking the Camino de Santiago is Not Just a Religious Journey

 Experiencing the “Spirit” and Interacting with Other Pilgrims

 Social anxiety is quite a strange disorder.
 It comes and goes like the wind.
 For some people, it’s more extreme than others, but either way, it’s always stressful, though stress is relative for the individual.

-I never felt any social anxiety on the Camino de Santiago.
+I never felt any social anxiety on the Camino de Santiago spiritual journey.
 In fact, I realized that a certain type of person ends up on this kind of trip and they tend to be friendly, considerate and very rational.